 The mission of the university library is to support education, research and cooperation at the Linnaeus University and to collaborate with the Swedish library sector.
 The work is carried out in dialogue with students, teachers and researchers at the university.

 The University Library sets up its operational plans for a period of three years.

-The University Library is organised directly under the Vice-Chancellor but is also closely connected to the Council for Education and Learning as well as the Research Council concerning preparation for and consultation on strategic matters.
+The University Library is organized directly under the Vice-Chancellor but is also closely connected to the Council for Education and Learning as well as the Research Council concerning preparation for and consultation on strategic matters.
 Up until 2018 the library was governed by a Library Board.

-The Media section works to provide an up-to-date collection of high quality and relevance to research and education at the university, available both online and in the physical library.
+The Department of Media works to provide an up-to-date collection of high quality and relevance to research and education at the university, available both online and in the physical library.
 This work is carried out in close dialogue with the faculties and university department representatives.
 For students this includes course literature and information resources relevant to their education; for researchers it includes access to scholarly material necessary for their research.
 The section also works to describe the contents of the collection using metadata (data about data) in order to facilitate navigation in the library, in the databases and on the library website.

 Higher Education Development

 Higher Education Development gathers expertise within the areas of higher education, competence development processes and ICT learning with the purpose of supporting education and competence development at Linnaeus University.
 We act both as consultants and offer different kinds of competence development for all members of staff, as well as qualifying courses that are required for higher education teaching.
 Furthermore, we are responsible for the university’s digital education environment; that is, the learning platform, video systems, evaluation systems and other systems that support student learning.